maysasaad/classificTION-/README.md

 Pruning is a technique associated with decision trees.
 Pruning reduces the size of decision trees by removing parts of the tree that do not provide power to classify instances is a technique associated with decision trees.
 Pruning reduces the size of decision trees by removing parts of the tree that do not provide power to classify instances.

 The performance of the final model is  91 %.
+The recall of the final model is 87 %.
-The model predicts that 108 cases would stop subscribing to Syriatel services and they left.
+The model predicts that 109 cases would stop subscribing to Syriatel services and they left.
-The model predicts that 17 cases would still subscribe to Syriatel services and they are actually true.
+The model predicts that 16 cases would still subscribe to Syriatel services and they are actually true.

 ## Evaluation